emerbrito/Windows-Service-Plus/README.md

 The idea is that you should be able to focus directly on your service logic right from the start, bypassing all the plumbing and boilerplate code.

-Defaults are reasonable and will apply to most services but of course you can always change it to fit your needs
+Defaults are reasonable and will applyÂ to most services but of course you can always change it to fit your needs

 Since we are using [TopShelf]( http://topshelf-project.com/), you get a service that is easier to test and deploy.
 Not to mention the hability to run and debug the service as a console application.
 You don't have to be know [TopShelf]( http://topshelf-project.com/) to take advantage of this project template but it is something worth checking.